 The Inuvik Satellite Station Facility (ISSF) is owned by the Government of Canada (GoC) and managed by Natural Resources Canada (NRCan).
-It is located above the Arctic Circle in Inuvik, Northwest Territories, just off the Dempster Highway.
-This is approximately 3 km from the Mike Zubko Airport (YEV) and 10 km from Inuvik town center.
-There are four 13-metre wide remote sensing antennas at the ISSF.
+Located above the Arctic Circle in Inuvik, Northwest Territories, it is just off the Dempster Highway, about 3 kilometres (km) from the Mike Zubko Airport (YEV) and 10 km from the Inuvik town centre.
+The ISSF has four 13 metre-wide (m) remote sensing antennas.